Planning a Trip to Montserrat: What Weather Matters

 August through November constitutes Montserrat's rainy season.
 This period coincides with peak Atlantic hurricane season (August through October particularly), which shapes travel considerations significantly.
 However, the reality is more nuanced than the label "hurricane season" might suggest.

-September sees rainfall spike to 123 mm4.8 in.
+September sees similar rainfall to August, averaging around 170 mm7 in.
 Temperatures average 28°C82°F with similar extremes to August.
-Humidity reaches 77%, and winds hold at 22 km/h14 mph.
+Humidity averages around 77%, and winds average around 30 km/h19 mph.

-October marks the wettest month of the year, with 211 mm8.3 in of rainfall recorded.
-Temperatures remain at 28°C82°F average with highs of 31°C88°F. Humidity peaks at 79%, and winds stay moderate at 22 km/h14 mph.
+October marks typically the wettest month of the year, with an average of around 195 mm8 in of rainfall.
+Temperatures average around 28°C82°F with highs near 31°C88°F. Humidity averages around 79%, and winds average around 28 km/h17 mph.

-October is peak hurricane season statistically, though direct hurricane strikes on Montserrat remain uncommon.
+October is peak hurricane season, though direct hurricane strikes on Montserrat remain uncommon.
 Visitors should expect wet conditions and have flexible activity plans, but the island remains visitable.
 Accommodation prices drop noticeably, making it an option for budget travelers willing to accept rainier weather.

 This month begins the transition back toward dry season conditions.